MMBOSTON/StreamSage/README.md

 • Software packages (Python packages, etc.)
 - Streamlit: For building the interactive web app.
-- Pandas: Used for data manipulation and analysis.
-- Scikit-learn: For data normalization.
-- Python-dotenv: For managing environment variables (if needed).
+- BeautifulSoup: Python library that is used for web scraping purposes to pull the data out of HTML and XML files.

 • Complete code: https://github.com/marketerscode/Acct_Score/
 Actual Working Product Code: [TBD] Functions, modules, packages, documentation